 Major-General George W. Symes, CB, MC & barA great, imposing figure of a man, George Symes (12 Jan 1896—16 Aug 1980) won a battlefield commission during World War I at only 18 years of age.
 Thrown into the thick of combat, he soon carved a reputation for heroism.
 On one occasion he single-handedly captured 20 Germans during a sortie towards an enemy communications trench, and acts such as these twice won him the Military Cross (MC).
 Unlike a generation of young men, Symes was fortunate enough to survive the war and although a bright military future awaited the young veteran, his career was destined to suffer repeated hurdles as the years passed.

 A Lt-Colonel at the start of the Second World War, Symes was promoted to Brigadier in a year and given command of the 8th Infantry Brigade, recently retreated from Dunkirk.
 The brigade was in sore shape, minus its heavy weapons and in any event, Symes’ posting was to be short.
-Soon he was on uninspiring staff duties until 11 February 1942 when at last, he was made a Major-General and given command of the illustrious 70th Division — a veteran of the battle for Tobruk.
+Soon he was on uninspiring staff duties until 11 February 1942 when he was made a Major-General and given command of the illustrious 70th Division — a veteran of the battle for Tobruk.
 Yet, immediate glory still eluded Symes.
 Orders from above forced the division to India with the intention of deploying it along the tenuous India-Burma border.
 But once in India, to everyone’s shock and disgust, information came through that the division was to be broken up and reassigned into “Special Force,” the official title for the Chindits.

-Symes had suffered another setback, but he showed none of the disgruntled mutterings of many officers under him and indeed in his capacity as second-in-command of the Chindits went to great lengths to convince his subordinates and regular soldiers to accept the Chindit creed.
+Symes had suffered another setback, but he showed none of the disgruntled mutterings of many officers under him and indeed in his capacity as second-in-command of the Chindits, went to great lengths to convince his subordinates and regular soldiers to accept the Chindit creed.
 Consequently, when Wingate died in March 1944, Symes naturally expected to be appointed his successor and by all accounts should have been made so.
-But events had been swirling at GHQ which took the matters out of his hands.
+But events had been swirling at GHQ which took matters out of his hands.

 Moving from rain-drenched England to Australia, Symes and his wife settled in Adelaide, where he remained for the rest of his life.
 He passed away on 26 August 1980 at Adelaide’s St. Andrew’s Presbyterian Hospital.
 Although married twice, he left behind no children.